JP Morgan lifts EQRx Inc [EQRX] price estimate. Who else is bullish?

 Reflecting on the efficiency of the workforce at the company, EQRx Inc [EQRX] managed to generate an average of -$467,097 per employee.EQRx Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 22.60 and a Current Ratio set at 22.60.

-The top three institutional holders of EQRX stocks are: VANGUARD GROUP INC with ownership of 1.31 billion shares, which is approximately 8.2089%.
-BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $170.67 trillion in EQRX stocks shares; and BERKSHIRE HATHAWAY INC, currently with $150.98 trillion in EQRX stock with ownership which is approximately 5.7381%.
+The top three institutional holders of EQRX stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2579%.
+BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $201.66 billion in EQRX stocks shares; and BERKSHIRE HATHAWAY INC, currently with $177.59 billion in EQRX stock with ownership which is approximately 5.7994%.